open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/deployment/bare-metal/index.md

 We support

-- Amazon RDS (MySQL) engine version 8 or greater
+- Amazon RDS (MySQL) engine version 8 or higher
 - Amazon OpenSearch (ElasticSearch) engine version up to 8.10.2 or Amazon OpenSearch engine version up to 2.7
-- Amazon RDS (PostgreSQL) engine version between 12 and 14.6
+- Amazon RDS (PostgreSQL) engine version between 12 or higher

 For Production Systems, we recommend Amazon RDS to be in Multiple Availability Zones.
 For Amazon OpenSearch (or ElasticSearch) Service, we recommend Multiple Availability Zones with minimum 3 Master Nodes.